Category Archives: f) Apologetics, & Interpretations

 For if ye forgive men their trespasses, your heavenly Father will also forgive you: But if ye forgive not men their trespasses, neither will your Father forgive your trespasses.
 Matthew 6:14-15

 Forgiving those who have wronged us, whether friends or enemies, is a command.
-To forgive is a divine act, demonstrated by God’s mercy toward us.
+To forgive is a divine act, exemplified by God’s mercy toward us.
 We pray that the Holy Spirit grants us this ability.

 Ye have heard that it hath been said, Thou shalt love thy neighbour, and hate thine enemy.
 But I say unto you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you; Matthew 5:43-44